mrklees/mrklees.github.io/_posts/2023-10-07-seacompression.md

 ## Cabinet of Curious Creations

-Loren created this cabinet.
-It featured three layers of oddities.
+Ribbit launched the idea for the Cabinet of Curious Creations.
+It featured three layers of oddities; the top layer was a caterpillar carousel sculpted by Ribbit, the middle layer featured fluffy clouds and sculptures created by Kalesta, and the bottom cabinet was filled with Zhigalka's nesting cabinets-- 3D printed replicas of the larger cabinet.

 <figure class="half" markdown="span">
   ![Cabinet - At event](https://static.cloudygo.com/static/2023-Seacompression/Cabinet%20-%20At%20event.jpg){: style="flex: calc(4032/3024); margin-right: 0.75em;" }